 The Van Aken District -

-Shaker Heights' New Downtown.
+Shaker Heights' Downtown.

 Immerse yourself in a community like no other.
-Inspired by the Shaker Heights spirit of quality, craftsmaship and entrepreneurialism, the Van Aken District is the kind of neighborhood you dream of – offering a unique blend of urban and suburban lifestyles in a city deeply rooted in history, culture and diversity.
-It’s a place that inspires gathering and comes to life through the connections of residents, business owners, retailersand restauranteurs.
+Inspired by the Shaker Heights spirit of quality, craftsmanship and entrepreneurialism, the Van Aken District is the kind of neighborhood you dream of – offering a unique blend of urban and suburban lifestyles in a city deeply rooted in history, culture and diversity.
+It’s a place that inspires gathering and comes to life through the connections of residents, business owners, retailersand restaurateurs.

 Van Aken's Home

 A young William Van Aken and two friends are seen posing with pavement bricks soon to be laid on Larchmere Avenue.
 They are standing in front of Van Aken's mother's home at 2484 E125th Street.
 Courtesy of Shaker Historical Society

 William J. Van Aken is elected as Mayor of Shaker Heights from 1915 until his death in 1950.
 His implementations rapidly turn the city from a rural area to one of the most well known and wealthy suburbs in the country.
 Courtesy of Shaker Historical Society

 South Moreland Boulevard is officially renamed Van Aken Boulevard shortly after the death of Mayor Van Aken.
 Courtesy of Shaker Historical Society

 The City of Shaker Heights Strategic Investment Plan recommends reconfiguring the Chagrin/Warrensville/Van Aken intersection and developing a mixed-use downtown with improved pedestrian and transit connections.

 A Community United